BigNoid/script.skinshortcuts/README.txt

  - Advice change - hasSubmenu cannot be relied upon to indicate there are no visible items, there may still be invisible items.

-What's New for Skinners (version 0.4.2 - current Repo release)
+What's New for Skinners (version 0.4.2 - previous release)
 -----------------------

  - Ability to skip warning when resetting all shortcuts.
 See "Resetting all shortcuts", below